-All students must complete at least one field experience and a dissertation, an original research study that integrates theory and practice.
+All students must complete at least one Applied Practice Experience and a dissertation, an original research study that integrates theory and practice.
 In addition, each student is required to complete an oral examination as well as a defense of the doctoral original research study.